Steven24K/X-Tickets/README.md

 - EF Core

 ## TODO:
+- Modal
+    - Modal window
+    - Modal trigger (Use React Context for this one)
 - Event profile page - authorized layout
     - create new event modal
     - edit event